Z-Best Composting Facility

 Retention time in the bags is about four months, at which time the contents are removed, turned and cured prior to screening.
 The materials are then transported to a screening system that is used to remove any larger materials, which are then disposed.
 The smaller compostable materials are stockpiled and cured for an additional four weeks before being screened again.

 Compost produced from both operations are sent monthly to an independent laboratory to be tested for nutrient value, contamination and pathogen reduction.
 The organic compost is sold primary to farmers and also goes material yards and landscapers.
-In 2014 Z-Best sold over 150,000 tons of compost products.
+In 2015 Z-Best sold over 150,000 tons of compost products.
 The Z-Best Compost is certified by the OMRI as organic approved by the California Department of Food and Agriculture for use on farms, gardens and nurseries.